 Jesus illustrated an upside-down ideology — doing what doesn’t make sense, doing what isn’t easy, asking the hard questions and putting hands and feet on the words love and respect.

-When I think of Luther’s last words, I’m reminded of my big brother, who’s often homeless.
+When I think of Luther’s last words, I’m reminded of my big brother, who’s often homeless, a beggar.

 He struggles with addiction.
 In May, I was able to reconnect with him, after being apart for many years.
 When my husband and I were eating lunch with him, he said something that really stuck with me: “Talking with you guys has been the first normal conversation I’ve had in a really long time.”